Sarah D Culberson Memorial Hospital Ratings & Violations

 In addition, the HHS Hospital Compare website also monitors 30-day mortality rates to determine if the adverse outcome of the patient dying can be linked to the quality or lack of quality of care the hospital provides.

-- Heart Failure Patient 30 Day Mortality Rate – 13.7 percent, which is slightly higher than the Illinois state average of 11.83 percent.
+- Heart Failure Patient 30 Day Mortality Rate – 10.8 percent, which is slightly lower than the Illinois state average of 11.83 percent.

 To successfully when a medical malpractice case, the victim, or their attorney working on their behalf, must claim that the case has four specific elements that include: